mohamedgh16/Getting-started-with-windows-forms-using-c-/README.md

 ### Prerequisites.

-1. Basic understanding of c# programming language.
+1. A basic understanding of c# programming language.
 2. Visual studio installed on your system.

-If you dont have Visual studio installed on your computer. you can download it from [Here](https://visualstudio.microsoft.com/downloads/).
+If you don't have Visual Studio installed on your computer. you can download it from [Here](https://visualstudio.microsoft.com/downloads/).

 ### Make a new project.